openstack/governance/reference/tags/assert_supports-zero-downtime-upgrade.rst

 =====================================

-This tag is part of the assert category of tags, which are assertions made by the project team themselves about their maturity.
+This tag is part of the assert category of tags, which are assertions made by the project team themselves about their deliverables maturity.

-The ``assert:supports-zero-downtime-upgrade`` tag asserts that in addition to a project supporting `minimal rolling upgrade capabilities
+The ``assert:supports-zero-downtime-upgrade`` tag asserts that in addition to a deliverable supporting `minimal rolling upgrade capabilities
 <https://governance.openstack.org/tc/reference/tags/assert_supports-rolling-upgrade.html>`_,
 it does so *without incurring any disruption to API availability*.